kubedb/docs/docs/guides/proxysql/monitoring/prometheus-operator/index.md

       prometheus: prometheus
   serviceMonitorSelector:
     matchLabels:
-      k8s-app: prometheus
+      release: prometheus
 ```

 - `spec.serviceMonitorSelector` field specifies which ServiceMonitors should be included.
-The Above label `k8s-app: prometheus` is used to select `ServiceMonitors` by its selector.
+The Above label `release: prometheus` is used to select `ServiceMonitors` by its selector.
 So, we are going to use this label in `spec.monitor.prometheus.labels` field of ProxySQL crd.
 - `spec.serviceMonitorNamespaceSelector` field specifies that the `ServiceMonitors` can be selected outside the Prometheus namespace by Prometheus using namespace selector.
 The Above label `prometheus: prometheus` is used to select the namespace where the `ServiceMonitor` is created.

 ### Add Label to database namespace